AdobeDocs/journey-optimizer.en/help/using/personalization/personalization-build-expressions.md

 ---
 solution: Journey Optimizer
 product: journey optimizer
-title: About the Expression editor
+title: About the personalization editor
-description: Learn how to work with the Expression editor.
+description: Learn how to work with the personalization editor.
 feature: Personalization
 topic: Personalization
 role: Data Engineer